dagster-io/dagster/docs/docs-beta/docs/about/community.md

 ### Slack content guidelines

 The Dagster core team will do its best to respond to every message but can't guarantee a response to everyone.
-Please don't treat the community as your own personal customer support service.
+Don't treat the community as your own personal customer support service.

 Community members are expected to follow the guidelines for discussion in the Dagster community.
-Please make an effort to contribute quality content so that our community can spend more time hanging out and talking about issues rather than cleaning and filtering our communication channels.
+Make an effort to contribute quality content so that our community can spend more time hanging out and talking about issues rather than cleaning and filtering our communication channels.

 - Start discussions in the [right channels](https://app.slack.com/client/TCDGQDUKF/browse-channels)
 - Craft questions with sufficient detail to reproduce issues or address any concerns